yu-jeffy/basic_eth_mempool_reader/README.md

 # basic_eth_mempool_reader
-Simple Ethereum mempool reader.
+Ethereum mempool reader in a simple Javascript function, uses Ethers.js.

 Views pending transactions for most recent block.
 Can be used for bots in MEV or other on chain activity.